bellcd/interview-questions/README.md

       2. clean up unneeded resources
       3. try a request again
    2. > Run a callback "after the call stack has unwound but before the event loop continues" [source](https://nodejs.org/uk/docs/guides/event-loop-timers-and-nexttick/#why-use-process-nexttick)

+### Browsers

+1. What's the difference between:
+   1. AJAX & page requests?
+       1. AJAX (XMLHttp) requests
+          1. made by JavaScript, & only JavaScript
+          2. sent to the server AFTER the page has loaded
+          3. is a request for **data**
+       2. page requests
+          1. initiated by the browser (in whatever code the browser is written in, probably C++)
+          2. THIS is the request for the initial page (or a new / updated / different page)
+          3. is a request for a document (in some format, like HTML)
+   2. web & internet?
+      1. web
+         1. series of documents using a markup language (like HTML)
+         2. with hyperlinks linking them together
+         3. and a browser to read those documents (screen readers are also browsers)
+      2. internet
+         1. many other protocols / networks, including:
+            1. email servers
+            2. FTP
+            3. 90s style internet chat rooms (AOL / Yahoo Mail / etc...)
+            4. SSH
+   3. local storage & cookies
+      1. TODO: finish this
+   4. TCP & UDP
+      1. TCP specifies that the client tell the server info about the message (ie, what / how many packets, etc...) it's sending, so the server can be assured it received all the packets of a message.
+         1. **TCP is slower than UDP**
+      2. UDP simply sends packets, without metadata about those packets.
+Use case is really games, where performance (especially of the system as a whole) is much more critical than dropping ceratin packets.
+2. Does a 2xx status code always mean the request was completely succeessful?
+   1. 200-something status codes do indeed mean success, but not necessarily complete & utter success.
+      1. 206 status means partial success (for example, perhaps 14 of your 15 database queries were successful)
+3. Do subdomains have unique IP addresses?
+   1. yes
+4. How many unique requests can be outstanding to a given IP address?
+   1. 20
+      1. for example, a page can simultaneously have 20 open requests each to:
+         1. blog.fb.com
+         2. fb.com
+         3. www.fb.com
+         4. etc...
+5. Is there a general ordering for script & link tags in the head of an HTML document?
+Why?
+Any exceptions?
+   1. TODO: finish

+### Accessibility (A11y)

+1. What are aria labels & why are they used?